 Pedro Ribeiro Simões from Lisboa, Portugal, The Artist [Maurits Cornelelius Escher] Working at His Atelier, first half of the 20th century, Museu de Arte Popular, Lisbon, Portugal.

 Three of the masters of music may have been left-handers.
 A biographer of Ludwig van Beethoven (1770–1827), Anton Schindler, wrote about his left-handedness after seeing him hold his quill in his left hand while working on his compositions.
-However, in many paintings the master is holding his quill in his right.
-He seems the less probable candidate to be a left-handed musician, but we have no confirmation one way nor the the other.
+However, in many paintings, the master is holding his quill in his right.
+He seems the less probable candidate to be a left-handed musician, but we have neither confirmation one way nor the other.

 Finally, also Carl Philipp Emanuel Bach (1714–1788), a son of the famous composer Johann Sebastian Bach, could likely be left-handed.
 In a letter from the father to the son, Carl received advice “to work on his right hand more, so it could match his left”.
 This explicit reference allowed many historians to believe in his left-handedness.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!